manyi8634/manyi-ui/examples/docs/en-US/form.md

 All components in a Form inherit their `size` attribute from that Form.
 Similarly, FormItem also has a `size` attribute.

-:::demo Still you can fine tune each component's `size` if you don't want that component to inherit its size from From or FormItem.
+:::demo Still you can fine tune each component's `size` if you don't want that component to inherit its size from From or FormIten.
 ```html
 <el-form ref="form" :model="sizeForm" label-width="120px" size="mini">
   <el-form-item label="Activity name">